mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     Finally, we note a key feature of the :code:`save_inventory` method: it enforces a seed convention to avoid saving duplicate documents.
-    As noted earlier he SEED standard uses the keys we call net, sta, chan, and loc along with a time interval to define a unique block of receiver metadata.
+    As noted earlier the SEED standard uses the keys we call net, sta, chan, and loc along with a time interval to define a unique block of receiver metadata.
 The :code:`save_inventory` method enforces
     the unique combination of these keys in a save.
 It always will refuse to add an entry it interprets as a pure duplicate document.
-    If you need to modify an existing site or channel collection that has invalid documents you will need to write a custom function to override that behaviour or rebuild the collection as needed with web services.
+    If you need to modify an existing site or channel collection that has invalid documents you will need to write a custom function to override that behavior or rebuild the collection as needed with web services.

-5.  :code:`write_distributed_data` is a parallel equivalent of :code:`save_data` and :code:`save_ensemble_data`.
-    MsPASS supports two parallel frameworks called SPARK and DASK.
-    Both abstract the concept of the parallel data set in a container they call an RDD and Bag respectively.
-Both are best thought of as a handle to the entire data set that can be passed between processing functions.
-The function can be thought of as writing the entire data set from a parallel container to storage.
-The input is SPARK RDD or DASK BAG of objects (TimeSeries or Seismogram), and the output is a dataframe of metadata.
-From the container, it will firstly write to files distributedly using SPARK or DASK, and then write to the database sequentially.
-The two parts are done in two
-    functions: :code:`write_files`, and :code:`write_to_db`.
-It returns a dataframe of metadata for each object in the original container.
-The return value can be used as input for :code:`read_distributed_data` function.

-    Note that the objects should be written to different files, otherwise it may overwrite each other. dir and dfile should be stored in each object.

-    :code:`write_files` is the writer for writing the object to storage.
-Input is an object (TimeSeries/Seismogram), output is the metadata of the original object with some more parameters added.
-This is the reverse of :code:`read_files`.

-    :code:`write_to_db` is to save a list of atomic data objects (TimeSeries or Seismogram) to be managed with MongoDB.
-It will write to the doc and to the database for every metadata of the target mspass object.
-Then return a dataframe of the metadata for target mspass objects.
-    The function is the reverse of :code:`read_to_dataframe`.
+5.  :py:meth:`write_distributed_data <mspasspy.db.database.Database.write_distributed_data>`
+    should be used to save a dataset in a parallel environment.
+    It parallelizes writes by separating database transactions from saving the sample data, which experience has shown improves write performance.

 Read
 ~~~~~~~